-File Form 944-SS by January 31, 2008, after the end of the 2007 calendar year.
+File Form 944-SS by February 2, 2009, after the end of the 2008 calendar year.
 File your initial Form 944-SS for the year in which you paid wages that are subject to social security and Medicare taxes if the IRS has notified you that you are to file Form 944-SS for that year.
-If you made deposits in full payment of your taxes for the year by January 31, 2008, you have 10 more calendar days after that date to file your Form 944-SS.
+If you made deposits in full payment of your taxes for the year by January 31, 2009, you have 10 more calendar days after that date to file your Form 944-SS.

-If we receive your Form 944-SS after the due date, we will treat your return as if you filed it on time if the envelope containing your return is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service on or before the due date.
-If you do not follow these guidelines, we will consider your Form 944-SS filed when it is actually received.
+If we receive your Form 944-SS after the due date, we will treat Form 944-SS as filed on time if the envelope containing Form 944-SS is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service on or before the due date.
+If you do not follow these guidelines, we will consider Form 944-SS filed when it is actually received.
+See Pub.
+80 (Circular SS) for more information on IRS-designated private delivery services.